mainkoon81/U005-project-Python-AB-testing-Comprehensive/README.md

 >For now, consider you need to make the decision just based on all the data provided.
 If you want to assume that the old page is better unless the new page proves to be definitely better at a Type I error rate of 5%, our null and alternative hypotheses be...
 <img src="https://user-images.githubusercontent.com/31917400/34901652-32d54eae-f805-11e7-9f43-32dc5d3723b9.jpg" />

+## Part III.
+Bootstrapping
+>Under the null hypothesis, assume they are equal to the converted rate in df2 regardless of the page.
+(The conversion rate under the Null = **0.11959708724499628** as calculated above).
+ - Use a sample size for each page equal to the ones in
+ - Perform the sampling distribution for the difference in converted between the two pages over 10,000 iterations of calculating an estimate from the null.